smozaffari/PrediXmod-things/README.md

     pred_obs.R

 #####Read in pvalues and correlation values to make pdf plots

     plots.R

+#Can format and predict with one script:

+    pred_obs_formatfiles.R

 ###For Polygenic model:
 ######Run to add reference and effect allele to eQTL data to make dosage files.